antegrbic/PublicAddressBook/README.md

 ## Short application architecture
 Developed using ASP .NET Core MVC (I think the project layout is pretty self-explanatory but here are a few notes):
-- basic interfaces and domain model are storedDomain folder
+- Basic interfaces and domain model are stored in Domain folder
 - Service folder contains ContactService class
-- Persistence contains AppDbContext and ContactRepository classes
+- Persistence folder contains AppDbContext and ContactRepository classes
-- for test purposes added only in-memory database
+- For test purposes added only in-memory database

 ## TO-DO
-- GUI for adding/editing/deleting
+- GUI for adding/editing/deleting Contacts
 - SignalR
 - error logging